 You may request up to an additional 6 months to file your U.S. individual income tax return.
 There are three ways to request an automatic extension of time to file your return.
 You must request the extension of time to file by the regular due date of your return to avoid the penalty for filing late.
 An extension of time to file is not an extension of time to pay.
-You may file your extension in any one of three ways listed below.
-Note: Fiscal year taxpayers may file extensions only by filing a paper Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return): Pay all or part of your estimated income tax due and indicate that the payment is for an extension using IRS Direct Pay, EFTPS: The Electronic Federal Tax Payment System, or a credit or debit card.
+You may file your extension in any one of three ways listed below: Pay all or part of your estimated income tax due and indicate that the payment is for an extension using IRS Direct Pay, EFTPS: The Electronic Federal Tax Payment System, a debit or credit card.
 You'll receive a confirmation number for your records.
-E-file Form 4868 using your personal computer or through a tax professional who uses e-file.
+E-file Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return using your personal computer or through a tax professional who uses e-file.
 File a paper Form 4868.
-See the Form 4868 for more details.
+Note: Fiscal year taxpayers may file extensions only by filing a paper Form 4868.
 If you file the Form 4868 electronically, be sure to have a copy of your prior year's return; you'll be asked to provide your prior year's adjusted gross income (AGI) amount for verification purposes.
 Once you file, you'll receive an electronic acknowledgement that the IRS has accepted your filing.
 Keep this for your records.
 You should refer to your tax software or tax professional for ways to file and pay electronically using e-file services.
 Several companies offer free filing of Form 4868 through the Free File program.
 Out of the Country – You're allowed two extra months (generally until June 15) to file your return and pay any tax due without requesting an extension if you're a U.S. citizen or resident alien, and on the regular due date of your return you're either: Living outside of the United States and Puerto Rico, and your main place of business or post of duty is outside of the United States and Puerto Rico, or In military or naval service on duty outside of the United States and Puerto Rico.
 For additional information, refer to Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.
 If you use this automatic 2-month extension, you must attach a statement to your return explaining which of the two situations qualify you for the extension.
 You'll still have to pay interest on any tax not paid by the regular due date of your return.
 You can also receive an additional 4-month extension of time to file (or, a total of six months) if you file Form 4868 and check the box on line 8 to indicate that you need an additional 4 months to file your return.
 The additional 4-month period is not an extension of time to pay.
-Additional Resources Extension of Time to File What Is the Due Date of My Federal Tax Return or Am I Eligible to Request an Extension?
+Additional Resources Extension of Time to File Your Tax Return What Is the Due Date of My Federal Tax Return or Am I Eligible to Request an Extension?